 stat {adlt.nbInd}

 What does this text mean?
 The first line, starting with ‘#’ is a comment.
 You can write anything you like behind a #, it will be ignored by qN, but can be very handy for yourself to understand your file.
 All other elements in this file are the names of parameters of the model with behind them their values.
-These parameters are like switches of the machine that is our simulation.
-You can switch certain parameters on or off (by changing the value to 1 or 0), or you can provide the parameter with the value you want it to be (like setting the right temperature on your oven).
-However, for almost all parameters, qN has a default value (you can find the defaults in the manual).
-This means that there is a lot we do not need to tell qN for it to work properly, it will set the appropriate parameters automatically.
+These parameters function like switches.
+If our qN simulation is like a machine, the parameters are the buttons with which you tell it what to do.
+However, unlike many machines, you cannot change the settings while it is running; you have to ‘push’ the right buttons before you start the machine.
+We do this using a setup file.
+In it you can switch certain parameters on or off (by changing the value to 1 or 0 resp.), or you can provide the parameter with the value you want it to be (like setting the right temperature on your oven).
+However, for all parameters except two, qN has a default value (you can find the defaults in the manual).
+This means that there is a lot we do not need to tell qN for it to work properly, it will set the appropriate –default- parameters automatically.
 The setup file above will tell qN all it needs to know for our first simulation.

 generations specifies how long we want our simulation to run.
-Time in these simulations is always expressed in the number of generations (instead of days/years) so that running a simulation on turtles will take as long as a simulation on bacteria. patch_capacity specifies the carrying capacity of our site (i.e. the maximal number of individuals this site can support a.k.a.
+Time in these simulations is always expressed in number of generations (instead of days/years) so that running a simulation on turtles will take as long as a simulation on bacteria. patch_capacity specifies the carrying capacity of our site (i.e. the maximal number of individuals this site can support a.k.a.
 ‘K’ in many mathematical formulas).
 These two parameters are the only two that need to be specified for qN to work.
 However, we will make our simulation a bit more interesting and change a few of the other parameters as well.

-Instead of starting our simulation with a population at its maximum size (the carrying capacity), we will tell qN using patch_ini_size how many individuals our population consists of at the start of our simulation. mating_nb_offspring_model allows us to choose how we would like the population to grow.
+Instead of starting our simulation with a population at its maximum size (the carrying capacity), we will tell qN using patch_ini_size how many individuals our population consists of at the start of our simulation (4 in this case). mating_nb_offspring_model allows us to choose how we would like the population to grow.
 Several options exist in qN (see Section 3.1 ‘Breeding’ in the manual), but here we choose option 2, which means that for each generation qN lets each female have exactly x offspring, where x is defined by the parameter mean_fecundity.
 Generations are non-overlapping in qN, this fecundity therefore specifies the lifetime reproductive success of each female in the population.
-Since by default each individual is hermaphrodite (and therefore also female), a fecundity of 1.5 will mean our population grows exponentially.
+Since by default each individual is hermaphrodite (and therefore also female), a fecundity of 1.5 will mean our population multiplies by 1.5 each generation, and therefore grows exponentially.
 If we do not want our population to grow beyond the carrying capacity of the site, we have to tell qN to ‘trim’ any excess individuals from the population over the carrying capacity, which we do by setting regulation_model_adults to 1.
 Lastly, behind stat we define the output we would like qN to save from this simulation; in this case we are only asking it to save the number of adults in each generation.

-Now we will save this file as “Demo1.ini”, put it in the same folder as quantiNemo.exe and run quantiNemo.exe.
+Now we will save this file as “Demo1.ini”, put it in the same folder as the quantiNemo executable and run the executable.
 The programme will ask you:

 Please enter the settings file name (or ‘exit’ to terminate quantiNEMO):